-The Sperry Rand/Remington Lektronic is a product of the time when integrated circut technology was undergoing its first revoltion from the time that ICs were first being used in calculators.
-Early IC-based calculators used a few small-scale ICs that might have had four logic gates, or a flip flop inside each IC package, but still used a lot of transistors and diodes for the majority of the logic.
+The Sperry Rand/Remington Lektronic is a product of the time when Japanese integrated circuit technology was undergoing a revolution from the time that ICs first began being used in calculators.
+Early IC-based calculators used a few small-scale ICs that might have had a few logic gates, or a flip flop inside each IC package, but still used a lot of transistors and diodes for the majority of the logic.
 As small-scale IC technology advanced, machines would use more ICs and fewer discrete components.
-At one point, machines would consist of mostly small-scale ICs and very few active discrete components, with most of the discrete devices being resistors and capaitors.
+At one point, machines would consist of mostly small-scale ICs and very few active discrete components, with most of the discrete devices being resistors and capacitors.
 Then, IC technology changed.
 More and more transistors could be placed on a single chip, and suddenly a new class of IC appeared on the scene -- the Medium-Scale Integration (MSI) device.
-One of the first calculator functions to be packed into a single MSI chip was the complex serial adder.
+One of the first calculator functions to be packed into a single MSI chip was the complex bit-serial adder.
 Prior to MSI, the adder logic would use ten to fifteen small scale ICs.
 Now, it could fit on one slightly larger IC.
-MSI IC technology was developed in the US, but the Japanese had learned to make thier own ICs, and quickly adapted to the processes required to make medium-scale devices.
+MSI IC technology was developed in the US, but the Japanese had learned to make their own ICs, and quickly adapted to the processes required to make medium-scale devices.
 The Lektronic benefitted from this technology to pack more calculating power into a small (but unusual horizontal form-factor) package.

 The Lektronic's Cousin, the Casio 121-B